AdamMisiak/To_do_list/README.md

 Live version: https://list-to-do-application.herokuapp.com/

 Application created to manage tasks.
 Tasks and projects/groups can be added by user.
 Priority can be set to every task (low/medium/high).
 Task can be assigned to project/group.
-Each task can be connected to the partner.
 Created using Vanilla JavaScript.

 ## Table of contents